Paul Anka: Personal life

-Anka was married to Anne de Zogheb, the daughter of a Lebanese diplomat, Charles de Zogheb, from February 16, 1963 until 2001.
+Anka was married to Anne de Zogheb, the half-English and half-Lebanese daughter of Lebanese diplomat Charles de Zogheb, from February 16, 1963 to 2001.
 The couple met in 1962 in San Juan, Puerto Rico, where she was a fashion model on assignment and under contract to the Eileen Ford Agency.
-Zogheb, brought up in Egypt, is of Lebanese, English, French, Dutch, and Greek descent.
+Zogheb, brought up in Egypt, is of Lebanese, English, Dutch, French, German, and Greek descent.
 The couple married the following year in a ceremony at Paris-Orly Airport.
 Through his daughter Amanda, he is the father-in-law of the actor Jason Bateman.

-On September 6, 1990, he became a naturalized citizen of the United States.
+On September 6, 1990, Anka became a naturalized citizen of the United States.

 In 2008, Anka married his personal trainer, Anna Åberg, in Sardinia, Italy.
 They divorced in 2010, and Paul has full custody of their son.
 Anna was featured in the Swedish TV3 show Svenska Hollywoodfruar (Swedish Hollywood Wives).

 Anka's autobiography, My Way, co-written with David Dalton, was published in 2013.

 In October 2016, Anka married Lisa Pemberton in Beverly Hills, California.
 They divorced in 2020.